Co-lexicographically Ordering Automata and Regular Languages -- Part I: Conclusions

 From a theoretical perspective, we showed that a canonical automaton minimizing the width to its entanglement size (the \emph{Hasse automaton} of a language), can be built at any given level.

 From a practical perspective, in the last part of the paper we introduced a technique to build very efficient indexes, exploiting the partial order considered.
 As it turned out, the indexes proposed can be used in both the deterministic and non-deterministic case, but can be built in polynomial time only in the former case.
-In the companion paper \cite{DBLP:journals/corr/abs-2102-06798} we show how to overcome this issue.
+In the companion paper \cite{parttwo} we show how to overcome this issue.

-As a matter of fact, our full proposal is going to be presented in two macro steps, whereby in the first one, the one presented in this paper, we illustrated and proved results mainly applying to deterministic automata.
-In a subsequent paper we will illustrate the extensions of our classification results, as well as a tailored version of our data structures and indexes, that will apply to non-deterministic automata.
+As a matter of fact, our full proposal can be divided in two macro steps: in the first one, the one presented in this paper, we illustrated and proved results which mainly apply to the deterministic-width hierarchy and to indexing and encoding regular languages (a task that we have shown to be computationally easy on DFAs).
+In a subsequent paper, we will illustrate the extensions of our classification results to the non-deterministic-width hierarchy, as well as polynomial-time algorithms for sorting non-deterministic automata by means of \emph{co-lex relations} (a more general concept than co-lex orders, enabling indexing and avoiding NP-hardness).